hanxiaomax/Learncpp_CN/docs/2-7-Forward-declarations-and-definitions.md

 project3.cpp(15): note: see declaration of 'x'
 ```

->[!INFO] 扩展阅读
+!!! info "扩展阅读"

->Functions that share an identifier but have different parameters are considered to be distinct functions.
+	Functions that share an identifier but have different parameters are considered to be distinct functions.
 We discuss this further in lesson [8.9 -- Introduction to function overloading](https://www.learncpp.com/cpp-tutorial/introduction-to-function-overloading/)

 A declaration is a statement that tells the _compiler_ about the existence of an identifier and its type information.
 Here are some examples of declarations: